-Milia is a very common skin condition, and anybody at any age of any skin type can get it too - including babies.
+Milia is a very common skin condition, and anybody at any age with any skin type can get it - including babies.
 So let’s chat about it.
 Generally, milia are those small white bumps that pop up on your face (as well as other areas of your body) and are a result of keratin (a protein found in skin) being trapped under the surface of your skin.
 They’re not painful either and shouldn’t really cause any discomfort - although they can just generally bother you by hanging out on your face when you don’t really want them to be there.

 What Causes Milia?

 Often people get milia as the skin loses its ability to naturally exfoliate - which can become much more common as we age... although sometimes skin treatments such as laser resurfacing or long term use of certain medications such as steroid creams can lead to the development of milia.
 It's very common around the eye area where heavy creams are used that aren’t appropriate for some people.
 This is because the skin in that area is a lot thinner than the rest of the face.

 Sadly, often milia can’t be prevented - this is mainly because some people are just more prone to it.
 However, you can minimise its chances of coming back or reduce its severity by using light face creams/oils/eye creams instead of thicker ones that may not be right for your skin type.
 That, and exfoliating regularly so that your skin cells are turning over efficiently.
 A topical retinoid can help with milia too.

 How long milia typically lasts on the skin is dependent on the individual, it can ebb and flow.
 However, typically it can last a few weeks.
 If you have milia that doesn’t seem to go away on its own the best thing to do would be to visit a dermal clinician or dermatologist for specialised help.
 Who you end up seeing will depend on the severity of the milia.

 What Is The Best Way To Treat Milia?